teratron/magic-vibe/.magic-vibe/rules/hooks.md

 1. **Identify Trigger Event:** Recognize that an action you just performed is a trigger event (e.g., "I have just changed the status of task `42.1` to `completed`" or "I am about to run `git push`").
 2. **Discover Hooks:**
-    - Check if the `.magic-vibe/rules/hooks/` or `.magic-vibe/ai/hooks/` directory exists.
-If not, there are no hooks to run.
+    - Check if the `.magic-vibe/rules/hooks/` directory exists.
+If it exists, list all files ending in `.hook.md` within it.
-    - If it exists, list all files ending in `.hook.md` within it.
+    - Check if the `.magic-vibe/ai/hooks/` directory exists.
+If it exists, list all files ending in `.hook.md` within it.
+    - Combine both lists of hook files for processing.
 3. **Filter and Sort Hooks:**
-    - For each `.hook.md` file found:
+    - For each `.hook.md` file found in both directories:
         - Read the file content.
         - Parse its YAML frontmatter.
         - **Filter:** Keep only the hooks where `enabled: true` AND the `type` and `trigger` values exactly match the event that just occurred.
     - **Sort:** Sort the remaining, valid hooks in ascending order based on their `priority`.
-If priorities are equal, sort them alphabetically by filename.
+If priorities are equal, process system hooks (`.magic-vibe/rules/hooks/`) before user hooks (`.magic-vibe/ai/hooks/`), then sort alphabetically by filename within each directory.
 4. **Execute Hooks in Order:**
     - For each sorted hook:
         - **Extract Action:** Get the shell command from the fenced code block in the hook's Markdown body.